-Point of care testing can help GPs and the RACF care team to make immediate and informed decisions about a patient's care and management.
-The RACGP has Standards for point-of-care testing (5th edition) that describes the requirements for implementing point-of-care testing which can be applied to RACF.
-Examples of point-of-care testing include electrolyte testing, blood glucose monitoring, influenza testing and urine sampling testing strips.
+Point-of-care testing can help GPs and the RACF care team to make immediate and informed decisions about a patient's care and management.
+The RACGP has the Standards for point-of-care testing (5th edition) that describes the requirements for implementing point-of-care testing that can be applied to your RACF.
+Examples of point-of-care testing include: